OWASP/www-chapter-kuala-lumpur/tab_events.md

 <b> WED, MAY 28 · 6:30 PM MYT </b>

-Our First Meetup in 2025 was scheduled at Asia Pacific University.
+Our First Meetup in 2025 was scheduled at Asia Pacific University, Bukit Jalil.

 Let's join together and build a Strong Cyber Security Community here in Kuala Lumpur, Malaysia.